bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

 ## 🌲 Travel Interlude: Through [[Wood’s End]]

 > **Read Aloud:**
-> The boglands whisper ahead as the last firm road gives way to moss and mist.
+> The boglands whisper ahead as the la. t firm road gives way to moss and mist.
 > Wooden markers jut from the earth — worn, carved with the old [[Fanewick]] runes for “safe passage.”
 You pass the remnants of a border post, its roof half-collapsed under vines, the crimson banners of [[Haven]] hanging limp in the damp air.
 > Beyond the post lies [[Wood’s End]], a cluster of homes built among the roots of titanic trees.
 Lanterns hang low, their glow soft and amber, fighting the encroaching fog.